-Research conducted last year with more than 19,000 participants and led by the University of Exeter and King’s College London showed that the more regularly adults aged 50 and over who frequently pick up a puzzle tended to have the short-term memory capacity of someone eight years their junior and the grammatical reasoning of someone 10 years younger.
-Memory-related activities not only strengthens the prevailing connections between our brain cells but also sets up new ones that can help increase our mental speed and boosting our cognitive functions.
+Research conducted last year with more than 19,000 participants and led by the University of Exeter and King’s College London showed that more regularly adults aged 50 and over who frequently pick up a puzzle tended to have the short-term memory capacity of someone eight years their junior and the grammatical reasoning of someone 10 years younger.
+Memory-related activities not only strengthen the prevailing connections between our brain cells but also sets up new ones that can help increase our mental speed and boost our cognitive functions.
 This is beneficial to all age groups, from children whose minds are still malleable to adults whose memory and brain capacity slow down with ageing.

 We’ve found that the more regularly people engage with puzzles such as crosswords and Sudoku, the sharper their performance is across a range of tasks assessing memory, attention and reasoning – Dr Anne Corbett, who led the research, said-.
 The improvements are particularly clear in the speed and accuracy of their performance.
 In some areas the improvement was quite dramatic on measures of problem-solving, people who regularly do these puzzles performed equivalent to an average of eight years younger compared to those who don’t.
 We can’t say that playing these puzzles necessarily reduces the risk of dementia in later life but this research supports previous findings that indicate regular use of word and number puzzles helps keep our brains working better for longer.

 You can train your brain also by simply rehearsing your memory by recalling lyrics of songs and poems you know or even remembering the daily shopping list items.
-If you want to raise the difficulty level a bit, set your goals to learning a new language, solving ambitious math problems or doing any activity that will improve your fine-motor skills, such as knitting, drawing, crocheting or painting.
+If you want to raise the difficulty level a bit, set your goals to learning a new language, solving ambitious math problems or doing any activity that will improve your fine motor skills, such as knitting, drawing, crocheting or painting.

 Learning new words